 CircleChess: training calmness

 One thing I really liked is how CircleChess blends chess with mental coordination training.
-Instead of separating psychology and chess, they tie it together.
-You learn how to think better under time pressure, how to make decisions when your position looks shaky, and how to stay focused even when the environment gets noisy or distracting.
+One of the key Benefits of Chess is developing clarity under pressure, and CircleChess takes this further by tying psychology and chess together.
+You learn how to think better in time pressure, make decisions when your position looks shaky, and stay focused even when the environment gets noisy or distracting.

 Access to grandmaster coaching sessions.